SimonDahl/Speciale/README.md

 # Speciale

 All code used to create results for Master's thesis.
+Files in /code are as follows:

 /GAN - All different standard GAN trained on ODEs